Altinity/clickhouse-grafana/README.md

 Plugin supports the following marcos:

 * $table - replaced with selected table name from Query Builder
-* $timeCol - replaced with Date:Col value from Query Builder
+* $dateCol - replaced with Date:Col value from Query Builder
 * $dateTimeCol - replaced with Column:DateTime or Column:TimeStamp value from Query Builder
 * $from - replaced with timestamp/1000 value of selected "Time Range:From"
 * $to - replaced with timestamp/1000 value of selected "Time Range:To"